BabylonJS/Babylon.js/packages/tools/accessibility/README.md

-This package renders accessibility tree (html twins of the scene objects) for 3D content in DOM, thus the 3D content is compatible with screen readers and keyboard navigation.
+This package is for increasing accessibility of 3D content.
+It contains HTML twin renderer that renders html twins of the scene objects for 3D content in DOM, thus the 3D content is compatible with screen readers and keyboard navigation.

 ## What is Screen Reader?